Fair Access Policy

 3.5

-Booking arrangements include a facility to request individual special arrangements and reasonable adjustments to ensure a candidate’s needs are identified and agreed subject to provision of appropriate evidence.
+Booking arrangements include a facility to request reasonable adjustments or accommodations to ensure a candidate’s needs are identified and agreed subject to provision of appropriate evidence.
 We will provide training and guidance to ensure that applications are reviewed fairly and reasonable adjustments are properly applied during the Assessment.

 3.6

-The Mitigating Circumstances Policy makes provision for a candidate whose performance during the Assessment was affected by a mitigating circumstance to make a claim to the Assessment Board.
+The SQE Mitigating Circumstances Policy makes provision for a candidate whose performance during the assessment was affected by a mitigating circumstance to make a claim to the Assessment Board.
 The policy defines a mitigating circumstance as:

 a